Skip to content

 National cancer screening programs are available in Australia to detect bowel, breast and cervical cancer.
 These cancers are very treatable when found early.

 Cancer screening tests are available free of charge to eligible people.
-The aim of cancer screening tests is to detect very early cancers in healthy individuals, who do not have symptoms.
-Research shows that these cancer screening tests are the best tools available for detecting breast, bowel, and cervical cancer early, saving more lives.
+The aim of cancer screening tests is to find very early cancers in healthy individuals, who do not have symptoms.
+Research shows that these cancer screening tests are the best tools available to find cancer early, which can ultimately lead to saving lives.

 Aboriginal and Torres Strait Islander people are 1.5 times more likely to be diagnosed with any type of cancer and have a five-year survival rate that is 15 per cent lower, at just 50 per cent, than the rest of the Australian population.

-Here at Cancer Council SA, we are committed to change that statistic.
+Here at Cancer Council SA, we are committed to changing that statistic.

-Through our Aboriginal Cancer Screening Program, we work collaboratively with Aboriginal and Torres Strait Islander peoples in a respectful and meaningful way to improve health outcomes and educate people on how to cut their cancer risk.
+We work collaboratively with Aboriginal and Torres Strait Islander people in a respectful and meaningful way to improve health outcomes and educate people on how to cut their cancer risk.

-Our programs cover cancer risk factors, early detection, ongoing treatment and support services, ensuring that Aboriginal and Torres Strait Islander peoples have a greater chance at preventing or surviving a cancer diagnosis.
+Our prevention and early detection work shares information about cancer risk factors, early detection, and ongoing treatment and support services, ensuring that Aboriginal and Torres Strait Islander peoples have a greater chance at preventing or surviving a cancer diagnosis.

 Want to find out more about how to cut your cancer risk?